 For a Windows System domain, company executives outside of IT or external auditors can take advantage of FileAudit features and ease-of-use to perform audits and controls autonomously without breaching security protocols.

-Read more about security through delegation with FileAudit.
+Read more about security through user delegation with FileAudit.

 10. Include the auditing of files in the cloud